 From 1928-41 he was chief assistant to Percy L Browne, Son & Harding in Newcastle-upon-Tyne.
 He then spent a year as senior assistant with Cumberland County Council before moving in 1942 to a post of a similar level with Cackett, Burns-Dick & Mackellar in Newcastle.
 In 1944 he moved again, this time to the City Architect's Department in Newcastle.
 In 1944 he returned to Scotland to a senior assistant post with Carver Symon & Ross in Dundee.
 The following year, 1947, he made another moved to the National Coal Board in Edinburgh and in 1949 moved to Inverness as Deputy Architect with the Northern Regional Hospital Board.
 He remained in Inverness for the rest of his career.

-He was elected FRIBA in 1956, his proposers being David Polson Hall, Alexander Cullen and Jack Blackburn.
+He was elected FRIAS in 1955 and FRIBA in 1956, his proposers being David Polson Hall, Alexander Cullen and Jack Blackburn.
 He was still in Inverness in 1979.

 He died on 15 December 1981 aged 78 at Raigmore Hospital, Inverness.
 He was survived by his wife Isabella Duncan Bain Macdonald.